Worth It (Danielle Bradbery song)

 "Worth It" is a song recorded by the American country music singer Danielle Bradbery for her second studio album, I Don't Believe We've Met (2017).
 Bradbery co-wrote the song with Jeff Pardo and Molly Reed; it was produced by Josh Kerr.
-"Worth It" was first released digitally as the album's fourth and final promotional single on November 10, 2017, and was promoted to American country radio through BMLG Records on March 5, 2018, as the second official single.
+"Worth It" was first released digitally as the album's fourth and final promotional single on November 10, 2017, and was promoted to American country radio through Nashville Harbor Records & Entertainment on March 5, 2018, as the second official single.

 Content and themes

 "Worth It" is a bluesy, piano-driven ballad in which Bradbery asserts her self-value.
 The song's lyrics express both vulnerability and indignation towards the way Bradbery has been treated by former lovers, while she claims on the chorus that she is not afraid to walk away from a relationship if she is not given the respect she deserves.
 Bradbery employs a melisma technique in her vocal delivery as well as "bending" notes to give the song a more soulful sound.

 According to Stephen L. Betts of Rolling Stone, the song captures the "zeitgeist of empowerment and self-worth" present at the time of the song's release, with its lyrical content being characterized as feminist.
 Bradbery reported that the song was written in response to her concerns about her career and, while applicable to a relationship, is ultimately about "standing up for yourself in any situation".